elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 other type.
 My noodle, for example, includes many subset types, like these:
 ```
 ```
-A count is a number.
-A name is a string.
+Um número é contador.
+Um nome é uma string.
 ```
 ```
 Thirdly, I know about "unit-of-measure types".
 These tell me how to convert one kind of unit into another.
 Examples from the noodle:
 ```
 ```
-A foot is 12 inches.
-An hour is 60 minutes.
+Um pé tem 12 polegadas.
+Uma hora é de 60 minutos.
 ```
 ```
 I also understand "record" types.
 See "Records" for details.
 ```
-And let's not forget "pointer types", though you will rarely need to use them
-directly.
-I know, for example, that "a byte pointer is a pointer to a byte", and
-I use byte pointers to manage your strings.
-See "Strings", "Substrings",
-"Riders", and "Possessives" for more information.
+And let's not forget "pointer types", though you will rarely need to use them directly.
+I know, for example, that "a byte pointer is a pointer to a byte", and I use byte pointers to manage your strings.
+See "Strings", "Substrings", "Riders", and "Possessives" for more information.

 ```
 Lastly, I know all about "thing" types.
 There are many in my noodle, including console, event, picture, polygon, text, and vertex, all of which are discussed elsewhere in this glossary.
-And you can define your own things, as well.
+E também pode definir as suas próprias coisas.
 See the topic on "Things" here, and try to recall the "works" in the Cal Monet.
 ```

 ## UNITS OF MEASURE

-In my noodle, the basic unit of measure for graphical objects is the "twip",
-which is 1/20 of a printer's point, or 1/1440 of an inch.
-All coordinates are
-either expressed directly in, or are reduced to, twips.
+In my noodle, the basic unit of measure for graphical objects is the "twip", which is 1/20 of a printer's point, or 1/1440 of an inch.
+All coordinates are either expressed directly in, or are reduced to, twips.
 Here's the definition:

-A coord is some twips.
+Um coord é algumas martelas.

-Now, unlike the mathematical model — which considers coordinates to be
-invisible and dimensionless abstractions — my model knows coordinates as
-actual spots on a device, such as a screen or a page.
-Increasing "x" values go
-across, and increasing "y" values go down, the screen or page.
-Here, for
-example, is a box with left-top at 2-1 and bottom-right at 5-3:
+Now, unlike the mathematical model — which considers coordinates to be invisible and dimensionless abstractions — my model knows coordinates as actual spots on a device, such as a screen or a page.
+Increasing "x" values go across, and increasing "y" values go down, the screen or page.
+Here, for example, is a box with left-top at 2-1 and bottom-right at 5-3:

 Count the dots and note that the width of this box is four, not three, units.
-And that it is three, not two, units high.
-Measuring this way makes drawing
-work nicely — another box from 5-1 to 6-3, for instance, will rightly overlap
-this box along its left edge.
-You can, however, get the "mathematical" width
-and height of this box — which are each one unit less, and are useless for
-drawing — using the X-EXTENT and Y-EXTENT functions.
+E que são três, e não duas, unidades de altura.
+Measuring this way makes drawing work nicely — another box from 5-1 to 6-3, for instance, will rightly overlap this box along its left edge.
+You can, however, get the "mathematical" width and height of this box — which are each one unit less, and are useless for drawing — using the X-EXTENT and Y-EXTENT functions.

-Other units of measure you will find in my noodle are: milliseconds, seconds,
-minutes, and hours; inches and feet; kilobytes, megabytes, and gigabytes;
-and "percent", which I usually convert to a ratio with 100 in the denominator.
+Other units of measure you will find in my noodle are: milliseconds, seconds, minutes, and hours; inches and feet; kilobytes, megabytes, and gigabytes; and "percent", which I usually convert to a ratio with 100 in the denominator.

 ## 0 1 2 3 4 5